Course Code: MEM31925 | CRICOS Code: 119011J

 The following are the Admission requirements of Lead college:

-Students will need to successfully complete all units in this course to receive certificate of MEM31922 Certificate III in Engineering – Fabrication Trade.
+Students will need to successfully complete all units in this course to receive certificate of MEM31925 Certificate III in Engineering – Fabrication Trade (Boilermaking/Welding).

 These are potential routes for career progression: